p-alik/gearmand/docs/libgearman.rst

 The default service used by gearmand(3).

-.. c:var:: GEARMAN_VERSION_STRING
+.. c:var:: LIBGEARMAN_VERSION_STRING

-String value of libmemcached version such as "0.20.4"
+String value of the libgearman version such as "0.20.4"

-.. c:var:: GEARMAN_MAJOR_VERSION

-Major version value.
-Such as 0.20.4, would be 0

-.. c:var:: GEARMAN_MINOR_VERSION

-Major version value.
-Such as 0.20.4, would be 20

-.. c:var:: GEARMAN_MICRO_VERSION
+.. c:var:: LIBGEARMAN_VERSION_HEX

-Major version value.
-Such as 0.20.4, would be 4
+Hex value of the version number.
+"0x00048000" This can be used for comparing versions based on number.

 ---------------------